lipiec-kacper/MazeProject/Description.md

 > Mini battles with monsters, when we get close to the monsters, they start attacking us and they do follow us
 > TicTacToe
-> Run with a ball that u need to put in a hole
+> Guess the number
+> Wordle
 > Turn-based combat
-> We can see the enemy's lifebar and attack damage
+> We can see the enemy's life and attack damage that he give us
 > each round we have the choice to either heal or attack